Soccer-Ukraine set to boycott competitions involving Russia as UEFA lifts U-17 ban

 England's Football Association reacted to UEFA's decision on Tuesday by saying its youth teams would not play against Russia.

-The U-17 men's European Championship finals will be held in Cyprus next year, while the women's tournament will take place in Sweden.
+The U-17 men's European Championship finals will be held in Cyprus next year, while the women's tournament will take place in May 2024 in Sweden, who said the Russian team will not be allowedto participate if they qualify.

+"It is the opinion of the Executive Board that Swedish national teams (senior and youth) should continue to not play matches against Russia, neither in Sweden nor abroad," the Swedish Football Association said.

+Polish Football Association president Cezary Kulesza said he was 'surprised' by UEFA's decision.

 Ukraine's sports ministry has barred Ukrainian national sports associations from sending delegations to compete at events where Russians or Belarusians were competing.
 Belarus let its territory be used as a launchpad for Russia's invasion.